 Chicago is called the 'Windy City', but is it really that windy?
 Is it going to be cold?

-Winter gets downright freezing, but to make up for it summer gets scorching hot.
+Winter gets downright freezing, but to make up for it summer can be scorching hot.
 People tend to prefer the spring and autumn for milder climates.
-For all its reputation as a windy city, the Chicago winds are not too bad.
+For all its reputation as a windy city, the Chicago winds aren't too bad.
 It does stay breezy next to Lake Michigan though.

 Am I going to need a car?